AdHoc-Protocol/AdHoc-protocol/README.md

 4. When you finish, ensure that description file can me compiled without any errors.
 5. Attach you description file to the email and send it to the address **OneBlackBoxPlease@outlook.com**
 6. Get your generated source code in reply.
+7. For comfortable work with generated java code, please [download and install into you IDE SlimEnum.jar plugin.](https://github.com/cheblin/SlimEnum)